TIG frequently asked questions

 Just about everyone who tries TIG welding feels challenged at first.
 This is understandable, given all the things you have to watch for and think about, while simultaneously coordinating the motion of both hands.
 In most cases, a foot pedal or torch-mounted amperage control will be used — for starting, modulating and stopping the flow of current.
 I have coached many people as they learn these skills, and I have received my share of questions over the years.
 Here are a few frequently asked questions — and answers — that should be helpful, particularly for beginning and intermediate welders.

-How does TIG welding work?
+How does the TIG welding process work?

 All welding requires the application of heat, which melts the metal being welded.
 With the TIG process, the heat comes from an electric arc that streams between the electrode in a hand-held torch and the metal being welded.
 The arc and molten metal are shielded by an inert gas, which protects the electrode and base metal from oxidizing.
 Filler rod is usually added to the puddle of molten metal as the weld progresses.
 The essence of making a good weld is heat control, which is governed by how you modulate the arc as it streams from the torch.
 Let’s look at this in detail.